chnm/crdh-jekyll/_essays/v02-13-for-the-love-of-people.md

 ![Screenshot of the homepage of the Rainbow Sign project.]({{site.url}}/assets/img/v02/saul/figure4.png)
 {% endfigure %}

 {% figure caption: "Figure 5.
-An example of an annotated document: ["Photographs of a Dance Class at Rainbow Sign"](http://revolution.berkeley.edu/photograph-dance-class/?cat=437&subcat=5)." %}
+An example of an annotated document: [“Photographs of a Dance Class at Rainbow Sign.”](http://revolution.berkeley.edu/photograph-dance-class/?cat=437&subcat=5)" %}
 ![Screenshot showing one of the annotated sources used in the Rainbow Sign project.
 This page features a photograph and text about dance classes that took place at Rainbow Sign.]({{site.url}}/assets/img/v02/saul/figure5.png)
 {% endfigure %}